 So, when looking for keto-friendly drinks, always read the nutrition label to get a clear understanding as to how many carbs are in each serving and plan accordingly.

 Searching for a great keto-approved drink that will provide you with long-lasting energy?
 Look no further and try one of our clean all-day energy shots!

 Here at Proper Wild, we refuse to use preservatives or artificial sweeteners found in other energy drinks.
 And we definitely don’t rely on any icky chemicals or questionable fillers.
 You see, our powerful 100% plant-based energy shots are truly something special and are sweetened with natural fruit juices and zero grams of added sugar.

 Yup, you read that right — zero grams.
-But that’s not all, our shots are also made with 2x more caffeine than a cup of coffee and 15x more L-theanine than a cup of green tea, for long-lasting focus and productivity without the jitters or crash.
+But that’s not all, our shots are also made with 2x more caffeine than a shot of espresso and 15x more L-theanine than a cup of green tea, for long-lasting focus and productivity without the jitters or crash.

 Ready to see the difference clean energy can make?
 Try Proper Wild today!